KelvinLi2020/P_wiki/FailureDetector-program.md

 ## Failure detection protocol

-The failure detection protocol depends on the `Timer` machines and is based on the interaction of two kinds of machines---`FailureDetector` and `Node`---shown below.
+The failure detection protocol depends on the `Timer` machines and is based on the interaction of two kinds of machines - `FailureDetector` and `Node` - shown below.
 The code of the `FailureDetector` machine shows more features of P, including container types, functions, `do` actions, `push` transitions and pop statements, deferred events, and monitors.